-The DRO shall have to authority to allow deviations to the location and boundaries of the default UC or UI Sub-area Transects illustrated in the PRA GIS Regulating Plan, where in compliance with the standards of Table 3.B.16.E, PRA Sub-Area Transect Standards.
+The DRO shall have the authority to allow modifications to the location and boundaries of the default UC or UI Sub-area Transects illustrated in the PRA GIS Regulating Plan, where in compliance with the standards of Table 3.B.16.F., PRA Sub-Area Transect Standards.
 [Ord.
 2010-022]